 Ms. Cassandra Koerner joined the EPI team in March 2020 as the Assistant Director of Research, Communications, and Development.
 She brings years of experience working in the public sector as a regulator, researcher, technical writer, and budget manager as well as a private contractor.
 Her education and experience provide a scientific and technical framework on which to build policy investigations.
 She has published articles and book chapters regarding small modular nuclear reactors, nuclear perceptions, energy efficiency, renewable energy in the west, carbon sequestration, and international carbon markets, as well as others on general energy and environmental issues.
 Koerner holds a Master of Public Administration from Boise State University (2012) and a Master of Arts in political science and environmental policy from Colorado State University (2016).
 She earned her Bachelor of Science degree in natural resource conservation from the University of Montana (2005).

-Dr. Stephanie Lenhart, Senior Research Associate and Assistant Research Professor, email@example.com
+Dr. Stephanie Lenhart, Senior Research Associate and Associate Research Professor, firstname.lastname@example.org

 Stephanie Lenhart is a Senior Research Associate with the Energy Policy Institute and is faculty in the School of Public Service at Boise State University.
 She studies energy system governance, environmental policy implementation, and inter-organizational collaboration.
 Recent work has focused on decision-making by public utilities and electric cooperatives and inter-organizational collaboration in regional transmission organizations.

-Jake Placido is the Energy Policy Institute team’s Business Manager and a Boise native who enjoys all the classic Idaho activities.
+Jake Placido is the Energy Policy Institute’s Business Operations Manager.
 After completing his undergraduate studies at Boise State, he served in the United States Coast Guard.
-Following his service, he worked in the financial services sector and completed a Professional MBA with Boise State.
+Following his service, he worked in the financial technology sector and completed a Professional MBA with Boise State.